UCDavisLibrary/fin-server/docker/fin-demo/README.md

 FIN_URL=[your dams url here]
 ```

-And example FOR TESTING ONLY could be:
+An example FOR TESTING ONLY could be:

 ```env
 JWT_SECRET=testing